Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

 \textbf{Higher dimensions.} Returning to high-dimensional ReLU regression, we demonstrate how the aforementioned adversarial example can occur in a way that harms GD, per the analysis in \cref{eq:intro:GD-making-progress}.

-Suppose we have some estimated weight $w_t$ and bias $b_t$, where we assume $\|w_t\|=1$ for convenience.
-Consider the 2D plane spanned by $w_t$ and $v^\perp$ in \cref{fig:intro:gradient-when-bias-small-vs-large}.
-By removing all of the uncolored region through the condition function, the direction of correlation in \cref{eq:intro:GD-making-progress} essentially depends on the thin green strip of width $\frac{1}{|b_t|^{0.99}}$ above the indicator's decision boundary, due to an estimation of Gaussian decay.
+Suppose we have some estimated weight $w_t$ and bias $b_t$.
+Consider the plane spanned by $w_t$ and $v^\perp$ in \cref{fig:intro:gradient-when-bias-small-vs-large}.
+By removing the uncolored region through the condition function, the direction of correlation in \cref{eq:intro:GD-making-progress} essentially depends on the thin green strip of width $\frac{1}{|b_t|^{0.99}}$, due to Gaussian decay.

-We thus identify a key reason for the failure of GD, which gives rise to our \textit{reweighted PGD} algorithm: the red region is too biased in the green strip, meaning that ReLU could fail to dominate the correlation \cref{eq:intro:GD-making-progress}, as in the one-dimensional adversarial example.\footnote{Once exception is when $b_t \leq \frac{b}{\lrangle{w_t, v}}$.
-But then $b_t$ is too negative and other problems will start to occur. }
+We thus identify a reason for the failure of GD : the red region is too biased in the green strip, so ReLU may fail to dominate the correlation (\cref{eq:intro:GD-making-progress}), and GD may update in the wrong direction.\footnote{Once exception is when $b_t \leq \frac{b}{\lrangle{w_t, v}}$.
+But then $b_t$ is too negative and other problems start to occur. } We note that this is strong evidence that \textit{any} GD variant would fail at this task, even those not captured by the CSQ model (\cref{thm:CSQ}).

-\textbf{Reweighted PGD.} Since we know $\|v\| = 1$, it is natural to project $w_t$ back to a unit vector after each gradient update, resulting in a variant of PGD with simpler analysis.
-When calculating the ``gradient'', we reweight the $x$-marginal by some \textit{weight function} $f_{t}(x)$, defined as the change-of-measure function between two Gaussians.
-Specifically, it shifts the Gaussian center to $\rho \cdot |b|\cdot w_t$, for some carefully chosen $\rho\in (0, 1)$ in \cref{subsec:PGD-contribution-noise}.
-Our algorithm performs update in the following direction:

-where $\Tilde{b} \geq 0$ is tailored to the reweighted distribution, so the \textit{condition function} (indicator) cuts outs only a fraction of contribution from the ReLU, while removing as much noise as possible.
-Turns out, both reweighting and conditioning are necessary to guarantee that the correlation between $y$ and $x$ to point towards $v^\perp$, as in \cref{eq:intro:GD-making-progress}.